-The London Taxi is heading down under, thanks to a deal struck with authorities in Perth, Western Australia.
-A test sample of 98 white used factory demonstrator ‘hot-climate’ TX4s have been shipped to Australia, as part of a trial to test the iconic vehicle there, with a view to a further 200 being shipped out in 2014.
+The London Taxi is heading down under, thanks to a deal struck with the authorities in Perth, Western Australia.
+A test sample of 98 used white factory demonstrator ‘hot-climate’ TX4s have been shipped to Australia as part of a trial to test the iconic vehicle there with a view to a further 200 being shipped out in 2014.

 The cabs, which form the first large export order for the recently renamed London Taxi Company, will be taking to the streets in Perth within the next few weeks.
-As well as performing vital hot weather testing for the Coventry-based Taxi company, which is now fully-owned by the Chinese car company Geely, and which saw production restart recently, the taxis are in Perth to alleviate the current shortage of cabs.
+The fleet will perform vital hot weather testing for the Coventry-based company, which is now fully-owned by the Chinese car company Geely and which saw production restart recently, as well as alleviate the current shortage of cabs in Perth.

 One Perth operator who purchased a fleet of the 50 bright, white used TX4s has already had a stampede of drivers who want to be the first ones to buy a cab and partake in the trial

 The Chief Executive of The London Taxi Company (Aust.)
 Limited, Evan Simeon has confirmed that there is much interest in the vehicles.
 ‘We couldn’t have asked for a better welcome.’ he said.
 ‘One Perth operator who purchased a fleet of the 50 bright, used white TX4s has already had a stampede of drivers who want to be the first ones to buy a cab and partake in the trial.’

 With the additional Australian order for 200 new vehicles Evan also confirmed that the State of Victoria may well be the next destination to welcome the global icon in 2014.